espressif/idf-eclipse-plugin/FAQ.md

 - macOSX
 - Linux

-For downloads please check this [here](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs/Espressif-IDE.md#espressif-ide-1)
+For downloads please check this [here](https://github.com/espressif/idf-eclipse-plugin/blob/master/docs_readme/Espressif-IDE.md#espressif-ide-1)
-## How do I provide Eclipse envrionment and plugins information?
+## How do I provide Eclipse environment and plugins information?
 `Help > About Eclipse > Installation Details > Configuration > Copy to Clipboard`
 ## How do I know the installed IDF Eclipse Plugins version?
 - You can check using the menu `Eclipse > About Eclipse > Installation Details > Installed Software`